-Executing the cvs checkout command will create a ~/cs251 directory and will populate it with some subdirectories.
+cd ~ cvs checkout cs251 Executing the cvs checkout command will create a ~/cs251 directory and will populate it with some subdirectories (currently, subst-model and ps1).
 As these subdirectories and the files they contain are installed, feedback will be provided on the console as to what is being installed.

 When the checkout process finishes, the directory ~/cs251 will now contain your local copy of the CVS-controlled CS251 filesystem.
 Each CVS-controlled directory in this filesystem contains a subdirectory named CVS that contains important administrative information for CVS.
-YOU SHOULD NEVER DELETE OR MODIFY ANY DIRECTORY NAMED CVS, NOR THE CONTENTS OF SUCH A DIRECTORY.
+YOU SHOULD NEVER DELETE OR MODIFY ANY DIRECTORY NAMED CVS, OR THE CONTENTS OF SUCH A DIRECTORY.